Dallas Non-Compete Lawyer | Dallas Non-Compete Law Firm

 Under the new Texas non-compete law, even if an employer does not provide confidential information or other valid consideration at the time the employee signs a Texas covenant not to compete, the employee’s non-compete promise will become enforceable if and when the employer actually provides the employee with the information.

 Since 2006, the Texas Supreme Court has steadily diminished the ability of Texas employees to successfully challenge the validity of non-compete agreements on the grounds that an employer did not provide an employee with valid consideration for the employee's post-employment restrictions.
 Now, it may even be possible for an employer to obtain a valid non-compete from key employees merely by providing them stock options in return for a non-compete.
-Under certain circumstances, it also may be possible to obtain a valid non-compete agreement based on past consideration, enhanced compensation terms, or even a bonus.

 What these Changes to Texas Non Compete Law Mean for Employees

 The short answer is that courts are increasingly finding non-compete agreements to be enforceable under the first requirement, but are more closely scrutinizing the scope of a covenant’s restrictions under the second requirement--reforming them if a covenant's restrictions are overly broad.

 The long answer is that Texas covenant not to compete law remains a complex, murky, and continually evolving area of the law—one with potentially perilous implications on an employee’s livelihood.
 No other area of Texas employment law bears the possibility of depriving an employee of his/her financial ability to provide for one's family like a non-compete agreement does.
 Even those employees who are able to obtain solid job offers face the prospect of expensive litigation initiated by a former employer—perhaps accompanied by a damaging court order forbidding the employee from working until the case is resolved.

 How to Select a Texas Non-Compete Lawyer